Coronary Artery Bypass Graft Surgery: How to Prepare

 Tests done days or weeks before surgery

-On the day of your CABG operation, you should have only a sip of water with any medication so that you keep your stomach empty.
+On the day of your CABG operation, you should have only a sip of water with any medicine so that you keep your stomach empty.

-If you have diabetes, your doctors may need to adjust your medications to prepare for your CABG surgery.
-Since CABG surgery requires you to stop eating several hours before your procedure, your blood glucose level may drop so low that your regular medications (which lower your glucose level) may not be necessary.
-Talk to your doctors about the type and severity of your diabetes, as well as which medications you are taking.
+If you have diabetes, your doctors may need to adjust your medicines to prepare for your CABG surgery.
+Since CABG surgery requires you to stop eating several hours before your procedure, your blood glucose level may drop so low that your regular medicines (which lower your glucose level) may not be needed.
+Talk to your doctors about the type and severity of your diabetes, as well as which medicines you are taking.

-In addition, you may want to consider becoming an organ and tissue donor.
+Also, you may want to consider becoming an organ and tissue donor.
 If you are an organ and tissue donor, your liver, lungs, kidneys, and other organs can be donated to another person who needs them in case you die during your surgery.
-Although only a very small percentage of all CABG surgeries performed result in death, it is important to prepare in case this happens.
+Although only a very small percentage of all CABG surgeries done result in death, it is important to prepare in case this happens.

 The day before your surgery